Have you ever wondered what happens when we die? Is there a bright light? Someone to meet us? Do we become a ghosts? Or is there simply nothing?

-The tale of Gladys was one of my favourites, although I was in tears reading her last moments, the love and emotion that radiated around this character also made me smile and if you could describe someone’s passing into the afterlife as lovely, that’s how I would describe Gladys leaving this world.
+The tale of Gladys was one of my favourites.
+Although I was in tears reading her last moments, the love and emotion that radiated around this character made me smile.
+If you could describe someone’s passing into the afterlife as lovely, that’s how I would describe Gladys leaving this world.

 With the mix of genders, ages and eras its wonderful how Natalie Flynn has managed to write every story in a different style and from the beginning I was gripped.

-I thoroughly enjoyed this and found it to be very a thought provoking read.
-I personally loved the elevator theory and how the afterlife was explored in different ways.
+This was a thoroughly enjoying this and thought provoking read.
+Personally, I loved the elevator theory and how the afterlife was explored in different ways.

-I started this book thinking maybe it would depress me, but its written in such a lovely way that you don’t finish it feeling morbid in fact it really does make you feel like your “Finding hope in death…”
+I started this thinking it would depress me.
+However, it’s written in a such a way that you don’t feel morbid when finishing it .
+In fact it really does make you feel like your “Finding hope in death…”